 "I won't tell anyone, but I do want to know.
 I want the tests."
-I walked out as calmly as my shaking shoulders would allow.
-Standing outside the door, I leaned against it and let the cool calmness overtake me.
+I stood up as calmly as my shaking shoulders would allow, and let out a long, shaky breath.
+Dumbledore stood as well, but I simply shook my head and turned away from him.
+My tears took over again, and I rushed out of his office before he could console me any more.
+Standing outside the ornate door, I leaned against it and let the cool calmness overtake me.
 I heard a loud bang from inside and fresh tears came again.
 If Dumbledore was so shaken, should I be more so?
 My hand came over my mouth as I replayed the conversation in my mind.
 I was incoherent, unmanageable, and rude.
 They were all glad to get rid of me.
 I would disappear, it was easiest.

 I took my time going down the stairs, drying my tears with magic, because I am a witch.
 How could this be hidden from me for so long?
-Lily would have figured it out.
+How could I not have figured it all out?
 I am good at running away from things.
+I've avoided it this long.
 This doesn't need to burden me as long as I don't want it to.
-I bumped into Sirius on the left out of the corridor.

 "What's with you?"
+He asked upon approaching me.
 I was almost skipping in my fake happiness.

 "Nothing, just happy to be alive."
 We slowed down to a fast walk.